5/1/2019

 President of Wood Mackenzie

 Thank you, Scott.
 I know absolutely a big win this year in terms of margin expansion was that automation that you referred to.
-We began the rollout of Lens, which is a three-end analysis of the imagining, which data sets we want to secure, how we automatically capture and the transformation of that data, and then for our Amazon turn to add their interpretation and produce the product for clients.
-We started in Oshawa, US, in the lower 48th expedition production, and we're currently in the process of rolling that out to global upstream this year.
-And the second part of the question, we're always looking for new data sets.
-The wonderful thing about this automation and bringing on our new Chief Data Officer, Nabil Azhar, is he is tirelessly looking for new data sets, be them in the public domain, be them through partnerships or indeed other routes.
+We began the rule out of land, which is a tree-ended process of reimagining which data sets we want to secure, how we automate the capture and the transformation of that data, and then for our analysts in turn to add their interpretation and produce the product for clients.
+We started an onshore US lower 48 exploration and production, and we're currently in the process of rolling that out to global upstream this year.
+And the second part of the question, we're always looking for new data sets, So the wonderful thing about this automation and bringing on our new chief data officer, Nabil Azhar, is he is tirelessly looking for new data sets, be them in the public domain, be them through partnerships, or indeed other routes.

 speaker